Latest insights

 The 3 a.m.
 AI runbook

-Production AI fails in ways ordinary app runbooks do not cover.
-The operating plan has to include quality drift, retrieval failure, model outages, cost spikes, and human escalation.Apr 28, 2026
+Production AI fails in ways ordinary runbooks don't cover.
+The operating plan must handle quality drift, retrieval failure, model outages, cost spikes, and human escalation.Apr 28, 2026

 Cache-aware agent architecture, or why your loop is paying for the same context fifteen times